 This play has been influential in my acting career and I highly recommend reading it and exploring it in more detail.
 If you are also keen on working on some text from this gorgeous play, check out our list of best A Midsummer Night’s Dream monologues.
 But for now, let’s take a dive into the play…

 The course of true love never did run smooth.

-Meanwhile a group of local labourers have gathered to prepare a play for the Duke’s wedding ceremony.
+Meanwhile, a group of local labourers (known as the mechanicals) have gathered to prepare a play for the Duke’s wedding ceremony.
 Headed up by Peter Quince, a local carpenter, and including the vainglorious Nick Bottom, who wishes to play all the parts, they enter into the forest to rehearse.

 The three happy couples are then entertained by the unlikely choice of play, Pyramus and Thisbe.
-Before Bottom can get out his unrequested prologue, Theseus announces it is ‘fairy time’ and all parties’ content say goodnight.
-Puck leaves us pondering whether what we have witnessed tonight is too, merely a dream.
+This is the play the mechanicals have been working on.
+Before Bottom can get out his final prologue, Theseus announces it is ‘fairy time’ and all parties’ content say goodnight.
+The fairies then bless the whole thing, and everything is “new in amity”.
+Puck finishes the play with his iconic monologue and leaves us pondering whether what we have witnessed tonight is too, merely a dream.

 Duke of Athens Theseus